-Condition Monitoring incorporates vibration measurements to assess machinery health.
+Vibration monitoring services use advanced equipment and vibration measurements to assess machinery health.
 Vibration spectra are acquired at two (or more) frequency ranges in three mutually perpendicular axes from each test point (typically a bearing).
-These six spectra along with time waveform and envelope data represent the minimum requirement for VSC to properly assess machine vibration and machinery health.
+These six spectra along with time waveform and envelope data represent the minimum requirement for VSC to properly provide vibration monitoring services and assess machine vibration and machinery health.

 Other measurements, such as shaft vibration or other data display modes, may also be applicable.
 These data reveal conditions such as bearing defects, imbalance, shaft misalignment, gear wear, possible motor rotor damage, drive belt wear, coupling defects/inaccuracies, etc.